top of page

 The Thirteenth Floor (1999)

-A movie about a simulation released in May 1999.
-No, it is not Matrix, but it may explain why The Thirteenth Floor bombed.
-It had a similar premise and was released in the U.S. a week after Matrix.
-But the movie directed by Josef Rusnak is not simply a copy.
+A film about a simulation theory released in May 1999… No, it is not The Matrix, but it may explain why The Thirteenth Floor bombed at the box office.
+It had a similar premise and was released in the U.S. only a week after The Matrix.
+However, the movie directed by Josef Rusnak is not just another copy.

 The One (2001)